VicRoads

 I also set up a Figma design system aligned with the new brand.

-Since the site would be built in AEM using out-of-the-box components, every style, spacing rule, and interaction pattern had to work within a modular drag-and-drop framework — so authors could build pages without developer support.
+Since the site would be built in AEM using out-of-the-box components.
+Everything had to work within a modular drag-and-drop framework, so authors could build pages without developer support.

 Testing